 And “Stranger Things” is certainly full of parapsychology and esoteric symbolism, most noticeably its alternate dimension, the Upside Down (so above, so below).
 Other occult and mystical symbolism can be seen throughout the series: in the owl over the crib, the white rabbit, the search for the gate/portal, the use of 33 and 7 throughout the series, the Monarch butterfly Eleven’s “sister” produced in season 2, and the name of the main character, Eleven, or El for short, one of the names of God.
 In the first season, El even sacrifices herself for the good of the others.

 In “Eyes Wide Shut” we are treated to a peak behind the curtain of a sexually charged secret elite society.
-There are dozens of theories on what the movie is about, but one is that Kubrick, who produced the film, was exposing the real-life Illuminati and its use of mind-controlled sex slaves.
+There are dozens of theories on what the movie is about, but one is that Kubrick, who produced the film, was exposing the real-life Illuminati and its use of mind-controlled sex slaves, which shouldn’t seem so crazy now that the sex cult Nxivm has been exposed and its direct links to Hollywood actors.
 And just like “Stranger Things,” rainbows and Christmas lights appear in many scenes throughout the movie.
 In “Stranger Things,” Eleven’s mother repeatedly mumbles incoherently throughout the movie: “Breathe.
 Sunflower.
 Rainbow.
 Three to the right, four to the left.
 450.”

 In an article in the Denver Westword, the paper claims to have spoken with an inmate who said that Holmes confessed to him that he was programmed to kill by an “evil therapist.”
 Stranger still, is Holmes family ties to DARPA and several government research centers that have been linked to programs on creating super soldiers.
 Employees of these federal labs were warned not to talk to the press about Holmes following the shooting.

-The satanic ritual abuse of Aleister Crowly who was admired by Timothy Leary, becomes even more meaningful in light of Ryder’s involvement in fighting to exonerate the West Memphis 3 killers, who were accused of killing three, eight-year-old boys in 1993 in Tennessee in a satanic ritual.
+The satanic ritual abuse of Aleister Crowly, who was admired by Timothy Leary, becomes even more meaningful in light of Ryder’s involvement not only with Leary himself, but in fighting to exonerate the West Memphis 3 killers, who were accused of killing three, eight-year-old boys in 1993 in Tennessee in a satanic ritual.
 Ryder and a slew of other celebrities have all maintained that the West Memphis 3 are innocent.

 Interestingly, in “Stranger Things,” the last names given to Eleven is Ives, the last name of one of the boys in the West Memphis 3 incident.
 Will Byers, Ryder’s son who goes missing in the Upside Down, is also given the surname of one of the victims, Christopher Byers.